AndrewEckel/LeastAverageImage/README.md

 ## Running LeastAverageImage

 LeastAverageImage accepts one command line argument, the name of a single INI settings file.
-Without an argument, the program will default to ../input/settings.ini.
+Without an argument, the program will default to `../input/settings.ini`.

 The included sample INI files have notes on the meaning of all the options.

 LeastAverageImage is a single-threaded program.
 For processing multiple sets of images on a computer with "n" logical cores, you may wish to run up to n instances of LeastAverageImage at a time.

+The amount of time each run takes depends on the number of input images, their dimensions, the number of difference functions included, and the highest value chosen for rankings_to_save.
+Remember, the area of an image is its width times its height, so if image A has double the height and width of image B, it's four times as big, meaning it would take LeastAverageImage four times as long to process!

+For Windows, users, batch files are included in the input and output folders for converting to and from PPM files.